-Native American Spirit your never too far from me:
+Native American Spirit you’re never too far from me:

 Inspired by John Thorne friend from Lassen volcanic center, Brokeoff Mountain California.

 The next 4 in a row a spiritual view:

 Words That Speak

 The American Indian is of the soil, whether it be the region of forests, plains, pueblos, or mesas.
 He fits into the landscape, for the hand that fashioned the continent also fashioned the man for his surroundings.
 He once grew as naturally as the wild sunflowers; he belongs just as the buffalo belonged….

 Out of the Indian approach to life there came a great freedom, an intense and absorbing respect for life, enriching faith in a Supreme Power, and principles of truth, honesty, generosity, equity, and brotherhood as a guide to mundane relations.